Welcome to Mrs. Cuadras' In Person Learning Classroom! To log into our Google Classroom, please do so through Class Link.

 or text District Phone~ (909) 313-9057

-(ALL information regarding attendance, assignments, assessments, schedule, feedback and Google Meet access is contained in the Distance Learning Syllabus link above.)
+(ALL information regarding attendance, assignments, activities, assessments, schedule and feedback is contained in the In Person Learning Syllabus link above.)

 Speech and Language Services: Please see Mrs. Woolery's Class Page listed under Woolery, Debi, for speech services information, assignments and further information.
 Mrs. Woolery will be available by email at firstname.lastname@example.org and her virtual office hours are from 9:30 to 11:30 am M-F. Families and students can access speech related resources through the Special Ed. district website.